Story Structure: Erle Stanley Gardner’s Fiction Factory

 Through his chief protagonist Perry Mason, Erle Stanley Gardner made sure readers were entertained, informed, and inspired.

-Gardner wrote to his publisher, William Morrow and Company, about the Perry Mason character.
+Gardner wrote to his publisher, William Morrow and Company, about the code by which the Perry Mason character operated.
 (4)

 Fiction Factory Consistency